semaphoreci/docs/docs/reference/semaphore-changelog.md

   container](https://docs.semaphoreci.com/ci-cd-environment/custom-ci-cd-environment-with-docker/) (beta).
-- Organization owners can promote members to an [Admin role](https://docs.semaphoreci.com/account-management/permission-levels/), to delegate billing, people and project management.
+- Organization owners can promote members to an [Admin role](https://docs.semaphoreci.com/account-management/permission-levels/), to delegate billing, personnel, and project management.
   See the `/people` page within your organization.
 - Slack notifications can be created and managed in the UI.